 Just putting the word “gun” in the title of a 3D printer blog is controversial.
-So, should the public worry about 3D printed guns?
-How about 3D printed knives?
-3D Printed bomb casings?
+So, should the public worry about 3D-printed guns?
+How about 3D-printed knives?
+3D-printed bomb casings?

 As a member of the armed forces, I learned that signal words in documents meant to show a procedure could cause injury such as the word “WARNING” or death as in the word “DANGER”.
 So should I be scared that someone will use a 3D printer as a murder weapon?
 I say “NO”!
-I have never ever seen anything in the manuals that accompanied my printer saying things like DANGER may creat a gun.
+I have never ever seen anything in the manuals that accompanied my printer saying things like DANGER may create a gun.

 Guns, Bombs, Knives!

 Yes, you can print these things on a 3D printer.
-But will not waste tier time when they could just buy most of the components on the internet.
-The internet is full of videos and articles on how to make Dundee sized knives from nothing more than a railroad spike.
+But will not waste time when they could just buy most of the components on the internet.
+The internet is full of videos and articles on how to make Dundee-sized knives from nothing more than a railroad spike.
 There are even YouTube videos on how to build a gun using unserialized parts.
 You don’t even need a 3D printer.
 Anyone who owns a 3D printer will tell you that printing a gun is not that easy.

-Should I Worry?
+Should I worry?

 No, because unless they have been in this hobby for some length of time, they will use other methods of obtaining their means of destruction.
-As of this article, a 3D printed gun has never been used to kill or injure someone.
-There is and always will be a possibility of that occurring, but there is also a possibility that someone might use some other easier to get weapons for such things as murder.
-But this is, of course, my opinion and you will have yours.
+As of this article, a 3D-printed gun has never been used to kill or injure someone.
+There is and always will be a possibility of that occurring, but there is also a possibility that someone might use some other easier-to-get weapons for such things as murder.
+But this is, of course, my opinion, and you will have yours.
 It is a free country after all…